 Siddharta refused food and exposed himself to the element.
 He did not clean himself or cut his hair.
 Impressed by his endurance, he had a good number of followers who would listen to his sermons.
 After 6-7 years, fasting to the brink of death, Siddhartha Gautama realised that he was on a dangerous and unproductive path.
 If he had gone on that way, he would only be in constant hunger and discomfort.
 He would die eventually without achieving anything.
 At risk of losing all his followers, Siddharta abandoned asceticism, finally breaking his fast by accepting an offering of a highly nutritious milk rice from a wealthy devotee by the name of Sujata.

 He decreed that those set out on the path of Enlightenment must at least clean and nourish themselves.
 Asceticism is not the right way.
 He then walked about 13km to present-day Bodhgaya where he sat under a bodhi tree to meditate.
 After 49 days, spending 7 days at 7 locations around a bodhi tree, he attained Enlightenment.

-Unlike the Mahabodi Temple at Bodhgaya, Dungeshwari sees far fewer pilgrims.
-But to me, it bears a huge significance.
-That’s because we humans make mistakes all the time.
-If we realise that even the Buddha had made mistakes before Enlightenment, what unintentional mistakes by mere mortals like us can be so unforgivable?
-Why is it then that a mistake that has gone viral often attracts the harshest condemnation and the most imaginative punishments?
-As long as the one who has erred has no intention to harm or exploit, could we not adopt the principle of 得饶人处且饶人？
+Unlike the Mahabodi Temple at Bodhgaya, Dungeshwari is a lot less glamorous and sees far fewer pilgrims.
+But to me, it bears a huge significance on the art of forgiving.
+Perfection does not exist in real life.
+It didn’t even exist in the Buddha’s life.
+We humans make mistakes all the time.
+If we realise that even the Buddha had made mistakes before Enlightenment, what unintentional mistakes by mere mortals like us can be so unforgivable that completely strangers would recommend the most severe punishment imaginable?